-Table 2, columns 2 and 3 show no real change year on year.
+Table 2, column 3 shows no change year on year.

 Data Protection Proactive Work, Support and Advice

 The Data Protection legislation states that the Council is required to complete Data Protection Impact Assessments (DPIA), have data sharing agreements (DSA) and contracts in place, and are required to have privacy notices available to data subjects.
 The Data Protection team have been greatly involved in providing advice and guidance to service areas and assisting in completion of these documents.